-- 1 slice veggie ham (I like Yves brand) – can also use real sliced ham for non-vegetarian
+- 1 slice veggie ham (I like Yves brand) – (non vegetarian: use real sliced ham)

 - Toast english muffin until golden brown.
 Place on plate and top with slice of cheddar cheese.
 Set aside while you prepare the other components.

 - Heat frying pan coated with cooking spray over medium heat.
 Once hot, crack your egg onto one side* and place your slice of (veggie) ham on the other.
 Gently poke the egg yolk so that it slightly blends into the whites.
 Let those cook 1 minute then flip both over and cook another minute.

 - Place the egg on top of the cheese, followed by the ham, and close up the sandwich.
 The heat of the egg will start to melt the cheese.
 Enjoy!

 *If you want a perfectly round egg patty, you can cook the egg in a ring mold.
 I didn’t use one, I just did my best to keep my egg close together and fold over the edges to make it round(ish).